Telepsychology

 What Issues Are Addressed Using TAC?

-At Sana Psychological, all issues can effectively be addressed using TAC.
+At Sana Psychological, all issues that we treat for both Addiction & Mental Health can effectively be addressed using virtual therapy.
 The main difference is that you are responsible for establishing a safe, private environment for the session.
-Otherwise, you can anticipate the same respect, approach, and treatment will be provided as in person sessions.
+Otherwise, the same respect, approach, and treatment will be provided as it would in person.

 Treatment Approach

-For those who are new to TAC counselling, those who may have spent limited time self-developing and reflecting, are experiencing more severe issues, and/or have multiple challenges they are dealing with, TAC counselling may be a longer, more intensive process.
+For those who are new to virtual counselling, those who may have spent limited time self-developing and reflecting, are experiencing more severe issues, and/or have multiple challenges they are dealing with, virtual counselling may be a longer, more intensive process.

-Paige Abbott has been trained in Cognitive-Behavioural Therapy as well as Acceptance and Commitment Therapy (ACT) and also incorporates elements of Solution-Focused Therapy and Motivational Interviewing.
 Follow-up appointments generally involve a check-in to see presenting issues and immediate things that have come up that you may want to process, follow-up on any suggestions provided in past appointments to get an idea of progress as well as roadblocks that are coming up, followed by more in-depth exploration of challenges, patterns, and coping.
-Sessions are active and engaged as Paige likes to ask lots of questions and provide reflections, challenges, and psychoeducation along the way.
+Sessions are active and engaged as we like to ask lots of questions and provide reflections, challenges, and psychoeducation along the way.
 At any point if the therapeutic approach or goals need to be changed, please speak up and this will be processed.
 Sessions come from a non-judgmental, compassionate, empathetic place.
+All services are collaborative and designed to support you in a way that makes sense for you.

 Logistics

-At Sana Psychological, TAC is currently offered using phone or online video conferencing using software that is encrypted and privacy compliant based on the standards of the provincial licensing body.
-If you decide to proceed with TAC, you will be provided an additional consent form for TAC services that outlines more specifics around the process, logistics, pros and cons.
+At Sana Psychological, virtual therapy is currently offered using phone or online video conferencing using software that is encrypted and privacy compliant based on the standards of the provincial licensing body.
+Our consent process outlines more specifics around the process, logistics, pros and cons.
 You will also be provided clear directions on how to access services when you choose this option.

-Cost is $220/session.
-Sessions are available to anyone who is in the province of Alberta or New Brunswick at the time of appointment.
+Cost varies depending on your clinician.
+Sessions are available to anyone who is in the province of Alberta or New Brunswick at the time of appointment for services with a Registered Provisional or Registered Psychologist and available across Canada with a Certified Canadian Counsellor (CCC).
 Payment options for virtual services include: Credit card, e-transfer, and direct billing with a number of different insurance carriers.

-Counselling using TAC can be short or long-term, depending on your needs.
-Paige Abbott, Registered Psychologist at Sana Psychological, prefers to meet with people over a longer period of time (6+ months) to ensure sustainability and maintenance of progress as mental health issues tend to ebb and flow.
-If this does not work for your needs, that is okay too.
+Virtual counselling can be short or long-term, depending on your needs.
+While we prefer to meet with people over a longer period of time (6+ months) to ensure sustainability and maintenance of progress, if this does not work for your needs, that is okay too.
 We will do as much work as we can in the available sessions to get you building a healthy recovery plan that you can tailor as needed.

 Appointments can be scheduled online at anytime.
 If the ‘New Client’ option is not available, please check our About Page to see when new client sessions are being scheduled.
 You can email us indicating your interest and we will go from there!